FredKSchott/snowpack/www/_template/reference/configuration.md

 **Default**: `["__tests__/**/*", "**/*.@(spec|test).*"]`

-TODO: copy edit
+Specifies what files Snowpack recognizes as tests.

-- The location of all test files.
+All matching test files are scanned for installable dependencies during development, but excluded from both scanning and building in your final build.

-- All matching test files are scanned for installable dependencies during development, but excluded from both scanning and building in your final build.
+TODO: I think this is using glob matching?
 ## config.experiments

 **Type**: `object` (option name: value)